mardb/galleryApp/README.md

-#mage Gallery Application
+# Image Gallery Application

-Creating an image gallery app using a popular in-demand and powerful React library known as "MVC" (Model, View, Controller) Library.
+### Creating an image gallery app using a popular in-demand and powerful React library known as "MVC" (Model, View, Controller) Library.

-This app is built in the style of modern single-page applications.
+#### This app is built in the style of modern single-page applications.

-###Features:
+## Features:
 JSX
 Flickr API
 React